scatkinson/is_your_advice_unethical/README.md

 ## 4. Modeling<a id='4.'></a>

 The modeling steps can be found in the [notebook](https://github.com/scatkinson/is_your_advice_unethical/blob/main/EthicalTips.ipynb), and a discussion can be found in the [blog post].
-THe use-case of the model as an automated filter for unethical content leads us to prioritize precision.
+The use-case of the model as an automated filter for unethical content leads us to prioritize precision.
 We choose the RandomForestClassifier estimator with threshold 0.5718 to obtain a precision of 89.03% with a recall of 50.20%.

 ![Precision-recall curve for RandomForestClassifier, predicting membership of a post in the UnethicalLifeProTips subreddit.
 The position of the selected threshold is indicated in red.and the following table shows the confusion matrix for this the selected threshold.](Report/RF_precision_recall.jpeg "we choose the RandomForestClassifier estimator with threshold 0.5718 to obtain a precision of 89.03% with a recall of 50.20%.
 The position of the selected threshold is indicated in red.and the following table shows the confusion matrix for this the selected threshold.")